arvigeus/AZ-204/Learning Path/Blob Storage.md

 Blob containers support system properties and user-defined metadata, in addition to the data they contain.

 - **System properties**: System properties exist on each Blob storage resource.
 Some of them can be read or set, while others are read-only.
 Under the covers, some system properties correspond to certain standard HTTP headers.
 The Azure Storage client library for .NET maintains these properties for you.
 - **User-defined metadata**: User-defined metadata consists of one or more name-value pairs that you specify for a Blob storage resource.
-You can use metadata to store additional values with the resource.
-Metadata values are for your own purposes only, and do not affect how the resource behaves.
+You can use metadata to store other values with the resource.
+Metadata values are for your own purposes only, and don't affect how the resource behaves.

   Metadata name/value pairs are valid HTTP headers, and so should adhere to all restrictions governing HTTP headers.
-Metadata names must be valid HTTP header names and valid C# identifiers, may contain only ASCII characters, and should be treated as case-insensitive.
+Metadata names must be valid HTTP header names and valid C# identifiers, can contain only ASCII characters, and should be treated as case-insensitive.
 Metadata values containing non-ASCII characters should be Base64-encoded or URL-encoded.

 #### Retrieve container properties